luispuerto/luispuerto-net/_posts/2018-01-12-install-r-100-homebrew-edition-with-openblas-openmp-my-version.md

 ## RStudio

-When you install R from Homebrew and you compile it, you don&#8217;t have anymore the R shell as an application on your Applications folder.
+When you install R from Homebrew and you compile it, you don't have anymore the R shell as an application on your Applications folder.
 But you can install any other graphical interface like [RStudio](https://www.rstudio.com).
 To do it you just run in your terminal:

 <pre class="lang:sh decode:true" title="Installing RStudio">$ brew cask install rstudio</pre>

-Usually RStudio is able to recognize R install and you don&#8217;t need to do anything else.
+Usually RStudio is able to recognize R install and you don't need to do anything else.

 ## Additional related languages -optional